orifelszer/CrimeData/README.md

 - `crimes2024.zip`

 ## **Objectives**
-- **Build an end-to-end classification pipeline:**
+- **Analyze and classify crime data:**
-  - Preprocess and clean data
+  - Preprocess and clean data to handle missing values and irrelevant features
   - Engineer new features, including crime rates and trends
   - Apply supervised models such as Random Forest, LightGBM, and Deep Neural Networks
 - **Perform unsupervised analysis:**
-  - Cluster crime hotspots using
+  - Cluster crime hotspots using methods like K-Means and DBSCAN
+  - Perform anomaly detection using Random Forest
 - **Visualize results** for interpretability and insights.

 ## **Methodology**

-- **Data Preprocessing:**
+### **Data Preprocessing**
+- **Handling Missing Values:**
+  - Created mappings for 'StatisticArea' and 'Yeshuv' to fill missing values using their respective Kod columns.
+  - Dropped rows where 'Yeshuv' is still missing after imputation.
-  - Handled missing values and irrelevant features
+  - Removed columns with excessive missing values (more than 85% missing).
-  - Encoded categorical variables and normalized features
+  - Removed columns that could cause data leakage or were redundant after mapping.
+  - Created a binary indicator for missing 'StatisticArea' values.
+  - Applied probabilistic filling for missing 'StatisticArea' based on the most frequent value within 'Yeshuv'.

+### **Feature Engineering**
-- **Feature Engineering:**
+- **Derived Features:**
+  - Created cyclical time features for the Quarter using sine and cosine transformations.
-  - Derived features such as quarterly crime rates and trends
+  - Calculated crime rates and trends based on historical data.
+  - Added interaction features, such as CrimeTrend multiplied by YeshuvCrimeRate.
+  - Calculated average crime rate per police station and historical crime rate per Yeshuv.
+  - Calculated the number of nearby police stations within the same district.
+- **Urban vs. Rural Classification:**
+  - Classified 'Yeshuv' as 'City' or 'Moshav' using a predefined list of cities in Hebrew.

+### **Supervised Learning**
+- **Models Used:**
+  - Random Forest
+  - Decision Trees
-- **Supervised Learning:**
+  - LightGBM
-  - Random Forest, Decision Trees, LightGBM, and Deep Neural Networks
+  - Deep Neural Networks
+  - XGB
-  - **Evaluation metrics:** Accuracy, Precision, Recall, F1-score
+- **Evaluation Metrics:** Assessed model performance using metrics such as Accuracy, Precision, Recall, and F1-score.

+### **Unsupervised Learning**
-- **Unsupervised Learning:**
+- **Clustering Methods:**
-  - Clustering methods (K-Means, DBSCAN) to identify crime patterns
+  - Applied K-Means and DBSCAN to identify crime patterns and hotspots.
+  - Used the Elbow Method and Silhouette Score to determine the optimal number of clusters for K-Means.
+  - Visualized clusters using PCA.
+- **Anomaly Detection:**
-  - Anomaly Detection using Isolation Forest
+  - Used Isolation Forest and Random Forest for detecting anomalies in the data.
-- **Visualization:**
-  - Confusion matrices, trend plots, and spatial distributions for better interpretability
+  - Visualized anomalies using scatter plots with Seaborn.

+### **Visualization**
+- **Missing Data Visualization:** Used dendrograms to visualize the dissimilarity between missing data patterns across columns.
+- **Geographical Distribution:** Mapped crime data to visualize geographical patterns and hotspots.
+- **Distribution Analysis:** Created histograms and boxplots to examine the distribution and detect outliers in numerical features.
+- **Trend Analysis:** Visualized the top StatisticGroup categories per quarter to highlight key trends.

 ## **Usage**